Is there missing detail in the music you’re hearing?

 An isolation platform doesn’t have to cost the earth and even the most affordable ones do a fine job.

-My first choice is the Auralex Isolation Platform.
+My second choice is the Auralex Isolation Platform.
 I think it’s the perfect balance between price and performance.
-Although I rated it 4 stars because I don’t think it’s particularly nice looking.
+Although I rated it VERY good but not perfect— I don’t think it’s particularly nice looking.
 But your TT will cover up it’s basic look.

-The Pro-Ject and Gingko platforms get 5 stars each from me because they are excellent platforms.
+The Pro-Ject platforms are excellent.
 Although I think they are pretty pricey for a regular rig setup.

 Now that you know what’s out there and how each one performs, you can pick the best turntable isolation platform to suit your specific needs and won’t make your wallet sweat.